lqdev/luisquintanilla.me/_src/feed/surface-event-mar-21-24-event-blog.md

 12:21

 Surface Pro 10 and Surface Laptop 6 announced for business.
 Comes with latest Intel processors, Neural Processing Units (NPUs), and Copilot.

+12:39

+The demo showing a .NET development workflow on the Surface Laptop 6 was great.
+Usually that same workflow longer on my Lenovo P4.